-Born a slave in Putman County, Tennessee on March 25, 1832, Lucretia belonged to a slave owner named Martin Marchbanks, whose father had settled east of Algood, Tennessee.
-Lucretia’s father was half African American and half white and the half brother of Martin Marchbanks.
+Born a slave in Putman County, Tennessee, on March 25, 1832, Lucretia belonged to a slave owner named Martin Marchbanks, whose father had settled east of Algood, Tennessee.
+Lucretia’s father was half African American and half white and the half-brother of Martin Marchbanks.
 Before the Civil War even began, her father was able to purchase his freedom for $700, which he had spent years very carefully saving.

-Excelling at making plum puddings as well as numerous other culinary delights, one of her boarders once asked for a recipe, her reply was, “Oh, just a handful of this and a handful of that.”
+Excelling at making plum puddings as well as numerous other culinary delights, one of her boarders once asked for a recipe, and her reply was, “Oh, just a handful of this and a handful of that.”

-Her legendary cooking skills became so widespread that the New York Stock Exchange, in discussing a Black Hills Mining News article, asked “Who is Aunt Lou?”
+Her legendary cooking skills became so widespread that the New York Stock Exchange, in discussing a Black Hills Mining News article, asked, “Who is Aunt Lou?”
 The Black Hills Daily Times soon answered in a commentary entitled “We’ll Tell You Who She Is,” which read:

 A skillful nurse as well as a fine cook and housekeeper, her services to the victims of mountain fever never have received an infinitesimal part of the praise to which they are richly entitled.”

-On another occasion during a festival to raise money for the Congregational Church in 1880, the prize of a diamond ring was raffled off and given to the most popular woman in the Black Hills.
+On another occasion, during a festival to raise money for the Congregational Church in 1880, the prize of a diamond ring was raffled off and given to the most popular woman in the Black Hills.
 Though many popular white women competed against her for the honor, men and women alike voted for Aunt Lou, who easily won the coveted prize.

 Lucretia “Aunt Lou” Marchbanks died in 1911 and is buried in the little cemetery in Beulah, Wyoming.